John McDouall Stuart: First expedition

 On 14 May 1858, with financial backing from William Finke, Stuart set off on the first of his six major expeditions.
 His aim was to find minerals, a land which the local Aboriginal people called Wingillpinin, and new grazing land in the north-west of South Australia.
 Stuart set out from John Chambers' station Oratunga, taking as companions two of Chambers' employees (a white man named Forster and a young Aboriginal man), half a dozen horses, and rations for six weeks, all provided by Chambers, a pocket compass and a watch.
 From the Flinders Ranges, Stuart travelled west, passing to the south of Lake Torrens, then north along the western edge of Lake Torrens.
 He found an isolated chain of semi-permanent waterholes which he named Chambers' Creek (now called Stuart Creek).
 It later became crucially important as a staging post for expeditions to the arid centre of the continent.

 Continuing to the north-west, Stuart reached the vicinity of Coober Pedy (not realising that there was a fantastically rich opal field underfoot) before shortage of provisions and lack of feed for the horses forced him to turn towards the sea 500 kilometres to the south.
-A difficult journey along the edge of the Great Victorian Desert brought Stuart to Miller's Water (near present-day Ceduna) and from there back to civilisation after four months and 2,400 kilometres.
+A difficult journey along the edge of the Great Victoria Desert brought Stuart to Miller's Water (near present-day Ceduna) and from there back to civilisation after four months and 2,400 kilometres.
 This expedition made Stuart's reputation and brought him the award of a gold watch from the Royal Geographical Society.